massacresIV/PF1EE/docs/srd/classes/base/magus/magus.md

 - **Starting Spellbook:** At 1st level, the Magus’s spellbook contains all 0-level Magus spells (except any prohibited schools) plus three 1st-level Magus spells of choice, plus additional 1st-level spells equal to his Intelligence modifier.

-- **Gaining New Spells:** Each time the Magus gains a new level, he adds two new Magus spells of any level he can cast to his spellbook.
+- **Gaining New Spells:** Each time the Magus gains a new level, he adds three new Magus spells of any level he can cast to his spellbook.

 - **Copying Spells:** The Magus can copy spells from any prayerbook, spellbook, or spell scroll, as long as the spell is on the Magus spell list:
   - **Deciphering:** First, deciper the magical writing (Spellcraft DC 20 + spell level, or use *read magic*).